autosub-team/autosub/README.md

 # Many Thanks!
 ################################################################################

+IMPORTANT:
-IMPORTANT: The examples given in this repository are not meant for usage, as they impose a severe security threat if used unchanged -- it means you allow everyone who submitts to the task to execute arbitraty code on YOUR machine.
+The C example tasks given in this repository are not meant for usage, as they impose a severe security threat if used unchanged -- it means you allow everyone who submitts to the task to execute arbitraty code on YOUR machine.
 These are really just for testing.

+The VHDL example tasks are meant for usage.